mennatallah222/BookHub-API/README.md

 ## Features

-- Books, Order, Customer, User, Cart, Review Management
+- Books, Order, Reader, User, Cart Management
 - Authentication and authorization using JWT and refresh token
 - Readers can send friend requests to other users
 - Users recieve notifications for friend requests(have status)